Home front during World War I: Ottoman Empire

 The Ottoman Empire had long been the "sick man of Europe" and by 1914 it had been driven out of nearly all of Europe, and had lost its influence in North Africa.
 It still controlled 23 million people, of whom 17 million were in modern-day Turkey, three million in Syria, Lebanon and Palestine, and 2.5 million in Mesopotamia (modern-day Iraq).
-Another 5.5 million people were under nominal Ottoman rule in the Arabian peninsula.
+Another 5.5 million people were under nominal Ottoman rule in the Arabian Peninsula.

 A faction of the Young Turk movement, the Committee of Union and Progress, turned the Ottoman Empire into a one-party-state after a coup in 1913; they mobilized the country's society for war, employing numerous political and economic reforms.
 The Unionists, through its Committee of National Defense, fostered pan-Turkish nationalism based in Anatolia.
 The Young Turks created new organizations, such as the Ottoman Red Crescent Society, the Ottoman Navy League, and the Committee of National Defense, to extend their political influence to the middle class, to mobilize support for the war effort and to construct a Turkish identity.
 When the war broke out the sultan, in his capacity, as caliph, issued a jihad, calling all Muslims in Egypt, India and other Allied territories to revolt against their Christian rulers.
 Very few listened.
 Meanwhile, many Arabs turned against the Turks and rose in rebellion in the Arab Revolt.

 Reacting to fears that the Armenians could be a potential fifth column for the Russian army, the CUP forcibly evacuated the Armenians from eastern Anatolia, regardless of the 600,000 or more lives lost in the Armenian genocide.
 In October 1918, as the Allied powers were gaining ground on Macedonian and Palestine Fronts, the Three Pashas, the ruling Unionist triumvirate fled into exile.
 The Armistice of Mudros ended World War I between the Allied powers and the Ottoman Empire, however the Turks would again see themselves in the battlefield with the Allies in the Turkish War of Independence.

+Economic impacts

+The war effort in the Ottoman Empire was felt heavily on those living in the Empire.
+As the empire was blockaded by the Entente powers and the transportation system was largely inefficient it faced enormous challenges accommodating both civilians and the military.

+In the Ottoman Empire during World War 1, virtually all male Ottoman citizens were expected to serve in the military.
+In the years prior to the war, many exceptions that existed were eliminated such as exemptions for: students, non-Muslims and those who lived in the national capitol.
+High levels of desertion despite being threatened with death as a punishment were reported between enlistment and training due to the length in time between the two stages along with how long it took the process the incredibly large number of recruits.
+One could get out of military service by paying a fee.
+The new conscription policies were unpopular.